Jakemate977/eris-components/README.md

 const options = { time: 10000 }; // Time in milliseconds in which the collector will stop. const thisArg = null; // Null because the filter is an arrow function.

-let collector = new ErisComponents.ComponentsCollector(ErisClient, filter, channel, options, thisArg);
+const collector = new ErisComponents.ComponentsCollector(ErisClient, filter, channel, options, thisArg);

 collector.on('collect', async (resBody) => { // On collect a component interaction that meets the filter.
 ResBody is the response body of the component interaction.
     console.log('Collected.');